 Before coming to Michigan, Dr. Colwitz served as Associate Professor of Music and Director of Choral Activities at the University of Alabama in Huntsville.
 While there, her choirs toured domestically and twice internationally and were selected to sing at the Alabama state music education conference.
 She received numerous grants to fund research in choral music, including from the UAH Humanities Center to fund British composer Tarik O'Regan’s residency.
 As a result, Dr. Colwitz’s choirs performed the U.S. premiere of O’Regan’s Martyr and the world premiere of his new arrangement of Triptych.
 Another grant brought Dr. Colwitz to South Africa for research on the African church music tradition in rural areas.

-Dr. Colwitz holds a Bachelor of Music degree from the University of Minnesota and the [Master of Music] and [Doctor of Musical Arts in Choral Music] degrees from the University of Southern California.
-She studied conducting with William Dehning, David Wilson, Magen Solomon, and Claire McCoy.
+Dr. Colwitz earned her Master of Music and Doctor of Musical Arts degrees from the University of Southern California in choral music, studying conducting with William Dehning, David Wilson, Magen Solomon, and Claire McCoy.
 At USC, she was awarded a full teaching assistantship as conductor of the Thornton Oriana Choir, the University’s only women’s chorus, a post she held for three years.
-At USC, Dr. Colwitz performed under William Dehning in the award-winning Thornton Chamber Choir, touring France and Belgium in 2003 and East Asia in 2006.
+She also sang with the award-winning Thornton Chamber Choir, including tours in France, Belgium, and East Asia.